28 February 2018

 STAR TREK: DEEP SPACE NINE relaunch

-After the series ended, fans wanted more and writers wanted to write more.
-So Star Trek: Deep Space Nine continued in novels, comics, and ebooks as well as in short story collections.
-It was the first of the second generation Star Trek TV series to do so, establishing the trend.
-There are several lists of this across the web; mine includes ST TNG novels that feature or include Worf as a Federation ambassador that are not usually included in other lists, but since they touch on subjects the TV series dealt with, I’ve included them in my list of relaunch works.
+There are several lists of this across the web; mine includes ST TNG novels that feature or include Worf as a Federation ambassador that are not usually included in other lists, but since they touch on subjects the TV series dealt with, I’ve included those in this list, at least the ones up until he resigns his ambassadorship and returns to Starfleet.

 ST DS9 = Star Trek: Deep Space Nine